-A healthy emotional life doesn't affect just the way you feel; it can also positively affect your family, friendship and work relationships.
+A healthy emotional life doesn't affect just the way you feel; it can also positively affect your relationships with family, friends and co-workers.
 Likewise, emotional difficulties can make it tough to get through even the simplest daily routine, much less the rigors of your job and family life.
 The resources, plans and programs below are available to help you manage your mental and emotional health.

 (For U.S.-payroll employees who are eligible for Chevron's health plans.)